-The OECD Guidance is not intended to prevent countries from implementing approaches to address whether an amount is treated as debt, equity or something else, or interest deductibility under domestic legislation, nor does it seek to mandate accurate delineation under Chapter I of the OECD Guidelines as the only approach for determining whether purported debt should be regarded as debt.
+The OECD Guidance is not intended to prevent countries from implementing approaches to address whether an amount is treated as debt or equity, or interest deductibility under domestic legislation, nor does it seek to mandate accurate delineation under Chapter I of the OECD Guidelines as the only approach for determining whether purported debt should be regarded as debt.

-SARS will often apply the approach of accurately delineating a transaction to determine if an amount is to be treated as debt, equity or something else, however it depends on the facts because in certain circumstances the Act prescribes how an amount must be treated.
+SARS will often apply the approach of accurately delineating a transaction to determine if an amount is to be treated as debt or equity, however it depends on the facts because in certain circumstances the Act prescribes how an amount must be treated.
 For example, sections 8F(2) and 8FA(2) deem certain amounts of interest to be a dividend in specie and not deductible.